nasa/fprime/cmake/docs/sdd.md

 Once these steps have completed, CMake generates host-specific build files that encapsulate the auto-coder calls for the module, the dependencies of the module, the sources for the module, and the the unit tests for the module.
 Running these build files will generate the module's library for use within the deployment linking stage.

-### 5.2 generate_deployment
+### 5.2 generate_executable

-Generate deployments takes a deployment name, autocoder input files, a list of source files, and a list of deployment dependencies.
+Generate deployments takes a executable name, autocoder input files, a list of source files, and a list of executable dependencies.
 It then takes the following actions:

 1. Adds an executable product for this deployment
 2. Runs the deployment through generate_module (section 5.1)